ExCon: Explanation-driven Supervised Contrastive Learning for Image Classification

-Models that are robust to adversarial input noise maximize the distance between the input embeddings and the decision boundaries of their corresponding classes \cite{madry2017towards}.
-Our t-SNE plots in Figure \ref{fig:baseline_embedding_cifar100} suggest that the ExCon(B) methods are more robust to adversarial npoise as the input embeddings of the same class are closely clustered together while those of different classes are pushed farther apart This can be verified by measuring the fast gradient sign method (FGSM) introduced in \cite{goodfellow2014explaining}.
-The adversarial robustness of a model is measured by adding input perturbation which is defined as the input gradient with respect to the loss function, $c\cdot \nabla_{\mathbf{x}} \mathcal{L}(\mathbf{\theta}, \mathbf{x}, y)$, where $\mathcal{L}$ is the loss function for the network, $\mathbf{\theta}$ are the function parameters, and $c$ is the weight for controlling the scale of the perturbation.
-In our experiments, we use $c=4/255$ and $c=8/255$ for the weights.
-The results for CIFAR-100 and Tiny ImageNet are shown in the middle columns of the Figure \ref{fig:tiny_imagenet_350_acc} above and Figures \ref{fig:tiny_imagenet_200_acc} and \ref{fig:cifar100_acc} in the supplementary material.
+\textbf{FGSM Robustness Measurement} Models that are robust to adversarial input noise maximize the distance between the input embeddings and the decision boundaries of their corresponding classes \cite{madry2017towards}.
+Our t-SNE plots in Figure \ref{fig:baseline_embedding_cifar100} suggest that the ExCon(B) methods are more robust to adversarial noise as the input embeddings of the same class are closely clustered together while those of different classes are pushed farther apart.
+This can be verified by measuring the fast gradient sign method (FGSM) introduced in \cite{goodfellow2014explaining}.
+The adversarial robustness of a model is measured by adding input perturbation which is defined as the sign of the input gradient with respect to the loss function, $c\cdot sign[ \nabla_{\bm{x}} \mathcal{L}(\mathbf{\theta}, \bm{x}, \bm{y})]$, where $\mathcal{L}$ is the loss function for the network, $\mathbf{\theta}$ are the function parameters, and $c$ is the weight for controlling the scale of the perturbation. \\

-We can draw two conclusions from the results: \begin{enumerate} \item ExCon(B) show consistently better Top-1 accuracy under adversarial perturbations compared to SupCon and SupConOri.
-This is due to the fact that ExCon(B) is trained to focus on discriminative regions and as a consequence, it is less sensitive to the input noise. \item On Tiny ImageNet, ExConB outperforms ExCon by a large margin, and this confirms the fact that more negative examples in the encoder training process will make the model more robust. \end{enumerate}
+\textbf{Observations} In our experiments, we follow the same weights ($c=4/255$ and $c=8/255$) as the official repo \footnote{https://github.com/snu-mllab/PuzzleMix/blob/master/main.py} of PuzzleMix \cite{kim2020puzzle}.
+The results for $c=8/255$ on CIFAR-100 and Tiny ImageNet are shown in Figure \ref{fig:main_fgsm}.
+We can see that ExCon(B) show consistently better top-1 accuracy under adversarial perturbations compared to SupCon and SupConOri.
+This is due to the fact that ExCon(B) is trained to focus on discriminative regions and as a consequence, it is less sensitive to the input noise.